 By now, my daughter realized that she could see and do things if only she put down the phone and came out into society.
 I was happy and smiling… My inner fan girl was doing imaginary cartwheels down the hallways – I really did that a couple years ago in Opryland and it didn’t end well.
 I think there is still blackmail worthy footage of it somewhere.
 Thankfully, no one knows where.

 Okay, so we have dropped off my son and its time to go inside.
 Leaving Baby behind was hard, but we all know she is meant to be on the road.
-With tires rolling on asphalt and a Little Debbie pie in the car – that is where she is meant to be.
+With tires rolling on asphalt and a snack pie in the car – that is where she is meant to be.

 Tsk, put that judgmental finger down.
 It was a Holy day that means I have to play nice because being smited would only become material for an episode and I still wouldn’t be able to see it looking down from Heaven or up from Hell.

-When I entered the room and got the squatters out of my chairs my attention was turned to the stage where Rob Benedict was singing and dancing and making it look really easy to be old (oh please, he’s older than me so I can say that).
+When we entered the room and got the squatters out of our chairs my attention was turned to the stage where Rob Benedict was singing and dancing and making it look really easy to be old (oh please, he’s older than me so I can say that).
 I immediately took out my phone and captured an instagram video and entitled it “God is singing to me with Jason Manns- #chuck #loudenswain” you know because I am a little too weird to just put the band name.

 Then we listened as Richard Speight Jr. introduced the band members, bantered with Rob Benedict, and then brought out the one the only (on that network) Lucifer.